 Good themes providers usually mention this on their sales page.
 If there is no information or you are choosing a free theme you can how fast it is with the speed test tools mentioned earlier in the article.

 Pro Tips: Never install pirated themes on your blog.
-99% of the time they have hidden links in the footer, malware or a backdoor code which can get your blog hacked.
-When you are choosing a free theme always conduct a research about it and check if it is listed in WordPress theme directory.
+99% of the time they have hidden links in the footer, malware, or a backdoor code that can get your blog hacked.
+When you are choosing a free theme always conduct research about it and check if it is listed in the WordPress theme directory.

 Use CDN for static files